On Lipschitz continuous optimal stopping boundaries: Some examples and further extensions

 Using \eqref{tt00}--\eqref{tt02} and setting $\tau_*=\tau_*(x,b_\delta(x,z),z)$ for simplicity, we find a uniform bound for $\nabla b_\delta$ for any $\delta>0$, that is

 Thus taking $\delta\to0$ we find that $b$ is Lipschitz as claimed.

 \end{proof} \textbf{Acknowledgements}:\\ This work was financially supported by Sapienza University of Rome, research project ``\emph{Modelli stocastici a tempo continuo per le scelte previdenziali}'', grant no.~C26A14HXBR.
+T.~De Angelis was also partially supported by EPSRC grant EP/R021201/1.
 We thank G.~Peskir for helpful comments about general theory of optimal stopping.
+Finally, we thank the Associate Editor and an anonymous Referee for pertinent comments that helped improve the exposition of the paper.